A Reader Questions:

-What are the do's and don'ts of smoking a chuck roast?
+What are the dos and do-nots of smoking a chuck roast?
 Help please.
 I have a Masterbuilt smoker, and have smoked ribs, turkeys, and pork loins, but have never smoked a chuck roast.

 Chuck roast is a great piece of meat for the smoker.
 It's typically tougher and fattier than most people want for grilling, but when it's cooked for extended periods it becomes tender and juicy.

 When smoking a chuck roast, be sure to start with a good one.
-Find one that is well marbled for the best flavor.
-Trim off the excess fat around the edges.
+Find a roast that is well marbled with fat for the best flavor.
+I prefer the bone-in roasts.
+They seem to have better flavor.

-After the beef is wrapped in foil it can can be finished either in the smoker or inside in your oven, set at 250 degrees.
+After the beef is wrapped in foil it can can be finished either in the smoker or inside in the oven, set at 250 degrees.

 Continue cooking the roast another three to four hours, or until the internal temperature reaches about 200˚F. At that temperature the meat will be fork-tender.

 Carefully pour the collected juices into a container and place it in your fridge.
 Let chuck rest for about a half hour.

 Remove any remaining pockets of fat, then shred it with a couple of forks, or just chop it up with a big, sharp knife.

 Remove the fat from the top of the cooled beef juice, then add the de-fatted juice back into the shredded beef.

 You can add a bit of your favorite bbq sauce to the shredded chuck if you want, or serve it on the side.
 This makes killer sandwiches!